aniray2908/nlp-llm-journey/04_llm_internals_finetuning/README.md

 3. Freezing parameters
    Must explicitly freeze all non-LoRA params
-   Or all 124M parameters remain trainable (defeats the purpose)
+   Or all 124M parameters remain trainable
 ```

 ### Files